coderefinery/manuals/obs.rst

   over the headphones and speakers for you to check.
 Make sure you don't make any loops!

 Audio configuration is a big deal.
-You can look at thees other
+You can look at these other
 guides:

+* :doc:`instructor-tech-online`
 * ???

 High-quality audio is quite important.
 I've spent far too long playing with it, and my conclusion is that I don't know enough to make it better than what I have now.
-I could use a better microphone, but then I had to add noise reduction and the quality ended up the same as a "worse" headset microphone that was close to my mouth that seemed to have automatic noise reduction.
-Your environment (noise, amount of echo) matters just as much as your microphone.
+What I know is in the "instructor tech setup, online" page linked above.
+I propose a central

-I propose a central recommendation: *talk about audio quality*.
+recommendation: *talk about audio quality*.
 Start meetings early and test it.
 Communicate about problems early, don't ignore and think it's "good enough for now".